Hakkush-07/pygame-3D/README.md

-# 3D-Shooter
+# 3D-Shooter using pygame
-A basic 3D Shooter game made with pygame
+A basic 3D Shooter game made with pygame.
-I know python and pygame are not convenient for 3d games but why not.
+I know that python and pygame are not convenient but I wondered how they display 3d things on a 2d screen.
+I used spherical coordinates to deal with rotation.